 ‘To deny red is to deny emotion.’

-Significantly, COLOR OF NIGHT immediately showcased all of the favourite visual quirks and themes of Rush in a way that immediately affirmed that it was heading off into a dangerous, lawless and twilit fantasy world.
-For the film began with Kathleen Wilhoite’s despondent and implicitly Wicked Witch of the East linked Michelle in front of a mirror furiously applying blood red lipstick to her lips and teeth in her claustrophobic New York apartment, confirming that Michelle and the viewer were parting ways with a healthy and harmonious reality.
-In the next scene, Michelle and her psychiatrist, the implicitly Lucas and Great Oz linked, Bill Capa-played by Bruce Willis-were reflected in the mirrors and windows of his equally claustrophobic office, implying that Capa was now leaving behind reality with Michelle as Hughie did with Jim in TOO SOON TO LOVE.
-Not surprisingly, Michelle soon leaped out of Capa’s window to her doom in a gruesomely real sequence, shocking Capa so badly that he went color blind, with the pool of blood he could see gathering around her body on the street below changing from red to grey.
-Of course, this loss of the ability to see red due to trauma evoked Jenny’s loss of hearing due to childhood trauma in PSYCH-OUT.
+Significantly, the film began with the despondent and implicitly Wicked Witch of the East linked Michelle-played by Kathleen Wilhoite-sitting in front of a mirror furiously applying blood red lipstick to her lips and teeth in her claustrophobic New York apartment, immediately implying that Michelle was parting ways with a healthy and harmonious reality and transforming herself into her dangerous and diseased mirrorworld reflection.
+Indeed, she soon pulled a gun out of a drawer, cocked it and stuck it in her mouth as if to kill herself, underlying that she had left her usual self behind.
+In the next scene, Michelle and her psychologist/psychoanalyst, the implicitly Kubrick and Great Oz linked Doctor William ‘Bill’ Capa-his implicit link to Kubrick affirmed by the film’s allusions to the allegorical and implicitly Hitchcock addressing Kubrick films, KILLER’S KISS (1955) and LOLITA (1962), and played by Bruce Willis-were reflected in the mirrors and windows of his equally claustrophobic office, implying that Capa was now joining Michelle in the dangerous mirrorworld like Huey did when he sold his old car to Jim in his barbershop in TOO SOON TO LOVE.
+Not surprisingly, Michelle soon leaped out of Capa’s window to her doom, her dangerous reflection falling with her on the windows behind her.
+Significantly, this shocked Capa so badly that when he looked out the window, the pool of blood he could see gathering around Michelle’s body on the New York street below changed from red to grey as he went colour blind from shock, evoking Jenny’s loss of hearing due to childhood trauma in PSYCH-OUT.